 Special finishing can be very efficient on postcards.
 They can be done in one press run and increase the impact your mail has.
 You have many options when it comes to finishes.
-For example, you can add a UV coating for a glow in the dark effect, go with a grit coating, or add any sort of embossing to make your postcard stand out.
+For example, you can add a UV coating for a glow in the dark effect, go with a grit coating, include something on the back of the postcard, or add any sort of embossing to make your postcard stand out.

 Finishes can enhance your message, but they are also an effective piece for variable data.
 If you’re going to address the postcard with some sort of ink jetting, you can put a personalized paragraph copy within the same line of the address block to maximize the effectiveness of the postcard campaign.

 One thing you can try to make your postcard stand out is to change the landscape of the piece.
 Often, postcards are horizontal, so a vertical landscape can make your mail stand out.
 Something as simple as changing the layout can have a huge impact on your piece, like it did for Dollar Shave Club.

 Another thing to consider when you make postcards is the stock you are using.
 Postcards tend to get abused in the postal sorting equipment, so it is recommended that you go with a heavier stock to protect your creative.
 Try not to go any lighter than a 120# cover to keep the postcard rigid and the message prominent.

 The production side of creating postcards is often less expensive, as the postage is the same whether you do a 6 x 9 package with a bunch of components or just a postcard.
 With this said, it’s a very effective way to win back customers or advertise a sale to existing ones.
 If someone already knows your business, you don’t have to sell them with a lot of marketing copy and imagery; you can just sell them on what’s new, present a coupon or advertise a giveaway.